material-components/material-components-ios/howto/tutorial/README.md

 ~~~
 <!--</div>-->

-At this point, the app will add a grey header bar at the top of the view, but the scroll view will live under the header bar.
-You can observe this by scrolling the the view and seeing the scroll indicator go below the grey header bar.
+At this point, the app will add a grey header bar at the top of the view, but
+the scroll view will live under the header bar.
+You can observe this by
+scrolling the view and seeing the scroll indicator go below the grey header bar.

 **TODO: Add image of the grey header**

-The MDCFlexibleHeaderViewController that is now exposed as a property of the MDCAppBar instance doesn't know about the scroll view and therefore it cannot adjust any scroll view insets the scroll view needs to render below the bar.
-To rectify this, simply tell the headerView in the MDCFlexibleHeaderViewController about the scroll view in viewDidLoad():
+The MDCFlexibleHeaderViewController that is now exposed as a property of the
+MDCAppBar instance doesn't know about the scroll view and therefore it cannot
+adjust any scroll view insets the scroll view needs to render below the bar.
+To
+rectify this, simply tell the headerView in the MDCFlexibleHeaderViewController
+about the scroll view in viewDidLoad():

 <!--<div class="material-code-render" markdown="1">-->